 Aloe Vera is another favorite.
 It has very good soothing properties.
 Aloe Vera Juice will reduce inflammation and heal the gastrointestinal tract.

 How To Make Baking Soda Heartburn Remedy

 As mentioned previously, Top 10 Home Remedies suggest Baking Soda and water to be an easy, inexpensive and effective cure.
 All you need to do is mix 1 Teaspoon of Baking Soda in water and then drink it and they say, immediate relief results!

 Over on the Empowered Sustenance site, they suggest Apple Cider Vinegar as an excellent alternative.
 ACV is a natural antacid so it is in the good basket when it comes to acids.

 All you need to do is add 1 teaspoon of Apple Cider Vinegar to 1/2 Glass Water and mix it together.
 Simply sip the mixture while eating your food.
 They say you will notice a big difference.

 via Living Awareness

 Honey is another natural soother and is therefore excellent for Heartburn.
 This Happy Tummy Honey recipe from Living Awareness is one to definitely try.

 - 1 Teaspoon Powdered Cumin

-Apart from stress, sleep deprivation is another cause of heartburn and if this is something that you find difficult, we suggest you read our post here.
+Apart from stress, sleep deprivation is another cause of heartburn and if this is something that you struggle with, we suggest you read our post here.